eaardal/octobiwan/README.md

 ##### `botName={name}`

+> Do not use yet

 Override the bot name configured in Slack.

 ##### `botIcon={url-to-64x64-icon}`

+> Do not use yet

 Override the bot icon configured in Slack.

 ##### `channel={channel}`

+> Do not use yet

 Override the channel the bot should post to.